 We ended the night with the 4th of July parade and firework show in Kona.
 The highlight of the night was when the crowd put on their own firework show.
 In the road.
 As people were driving by.

 This was my first time going up Mauna Kea and the drive up was so freakin’ beautiful.
-Once we got to the top Efrain let me in on the news that we were on empty, and over an hour drive to the nearest gas station. 😱Since we knew there was nothing we could do about it at the summit, we forgot about it and enjoyed the sunset from the highest point in Hawaii.
+Once we got to the top, we realized we were on empty, and over an hour drive to the nearest gas station. 😱Since we knew there was nothing we could do about it at the summit, we forgot about it and enjoyed the sunset from the highest point in Hawaii.
 Photos don’t do it justice!
 This is something that needs to be on your bucket list!

 Once the sun set and we got our fill of star gazing in, it was time to hold our breath and hope for the best when going down the mountain to the closest gas station.
 We put the car in neutral and said a little prayer (that’s what my mom would call “ratilicussing”) and we miraculously rolled in to the station with the gauge being well below empty.
 I wouldn’t push your Jeep to the limit like that… but now you know you can!